sky-uk/kafka-configurator/CONTRIBUTING.md

 3. Project maintainers will squash-merge Pull Requests once they are happy.
 There may be one or more cycles of feedback on the PR before they are satisfied.

+## Performing a release (for project maintainers)

+1. Follow the [sbt-bintray publishing guidelines](https://github.com/sbt/sbt-bintray#publishing) to ensure you are authenticated with Bintray.
+Note that you need to be a member of the `sky-uk` Bintray organization.
+2. Run `sbt ciRelease` to perform the release.
+3. Check you are happy with the draft publication of the new version [here](https://bintray.com/sky-uk/oss-maven/kafka-configurator) and, if so, run `sbt bintrayRelease` to make the new version publicly accessible.

 ## Contributor Code of Conduct

 As contributors and maintainers of this project, and in the interest of fostering an open and